 - a.
 Make sure the generator is on a level surface. - b.
-Unscrew the oil filler/dipstick cap from the engine. - c.
+Remove the oil fill cover - c.
+Unscrew the oil filler/dipstick cap from the engine. - d.
 Using a funnel, add the appropriate amount of oil into the crankcase.
-You will know the crankcase is full when the oil level has reached the lower lip of the opening you have just poured the oil into. - d.
+You will know the crankcase is full when the oil level has reached the lower lip of the opening you have just poured the oil into. - e.
 Replace the oil filler cap.